 There are typical questions one may ask about their coverage or specifics on the policy they’ve acquired.
-Among these questions involve the participation fee in car insurance.
+Among these questions involve the participation fee for car insurance.

 "How much is my participation fee?"
 "Why do I have to pay a deductible for my car insurance?"

 Still have a vague idea of this car insurance cost?
-Here’s what you need to know about car insurance participation fees in the Philippines.
+Here’s what you need to know about the car insurance participation fee in the Philippines.

 As a policyholder, you're required to "participate" in your car insurance cost.
 Essentially, this means you share in the expenses for repairing your damaged vehicle after an accident.

 Why Do Car Insurance Providers Charge a Participation Fee?